metzgr/eoc/_posts/2022-10-19-announcing-2022-evaluation-community-awards.md

     <div class="tablet:grid-col-10">
         <p><strong>Anne Fletcher</strong>, Supervisory Social Science Analyst<br />
         Office of Policy Development and Research, Office of Research, Evaluation & Monitoring, Program Evaluation Division<br />
-        US Department of Housing and Urban Development</p>
+        U.S. Department of Housing and Urban Development</p>
         <p>Anne is currently a Supervisory Social Science Analyst within the Office of Research, Evaluation & Monitoring of the U.S. Department of Housing and Urban Development, Office of Policy Development and Research.
 She has twenty years of research and evaluation experience working across various Federal agencies, including a detail to serve as staff to the Commission on Evidence-Based Policymaking, and in each position has had a special focus on program evaluation and research related to the issues of housing and homelessness.</p>
     </div>
 </div>